See Our Most Frequently Asked Questions (FAQ's) Below!

 • Company Ethics: In these days, it’s very important to integrate the highest ethical standards into your company practice.
 Disposing of data recklessly exposes all shareholders to the many preventable risks of today’s world- such as identity theft and exposing in-company trade secrets.
 Also, the United States Court System has declared that they will not recognize trade information protections if the company does not take every recommended legal step to protect the information themselves.
 In short, the United States Justice System says that information ownership rights are forfeited to discarded information.

-• The Law: An increasing number of laws actually require organizations o shred their documents or they may be held liable with steep fines imposed.
-The Healthcare Insurance Portability and Accountability Act of 1996 (HIPAA) is a federal law that requires protection of sensitive patient health information from being disclosed without the patient’s consent or knowledge.
+• The Law: An increasing number of laws require organizations to shred their documents or they may be held liable with steep fines imposed.
+The Health Insurance Portability and Accountability Act of 1996 (HIPAA) is a federal law that requires protection of sensitive patient health information from being disclosed without the patient’s consent or knowledge.
 The Fair and Accurate Credit Transactions Act of 2003 (FACTA) helps prevent identity theft and credit-related fraud.
-The Gramm-Leach-Bliley Act of 199 (GLBA) requires financial institutions to protect the privacy of consumer information and mandates that companies provide consumers with privacy statements that describe in detail the companies’ information-sharing policies and practices.
-These are just three laws that all require physical safeguards such as shredding document destruction to meet regulation requirements.
+The Gramm-Leach-Bliley Act of 1999 (GLBA) requires financial institutions to protect the privacy of consumer information and mandates that companies provide consumers with privacy statements that describe in detail the companies’ information-sharing policies and practices.
+These are just three laws that all require physical safeguards such as document destruction to meet regulation requirements.

 HOME ABOUT TESTIMONIALS